pydantic/pydantic/README.md

 ## Pydantic Company :rocket:

 We've started a company based on the principles that I believe have led to Pydantic's success.
-Learning more from the [Company Announcement](https://blog.pydantic.dev/blog/2023/02/16/company-announcement--pydantic/).
+Learn more from the [Company Announcement](https://blog.pydantic.dev/blog/2023/02/16/company-announcement--pydantic/).

 ## Pydantic V1.10 vs. V2